 On the very next day, we climb uphill passing by deep forest, crossing the suspension bridge over the snow-melted river to the lower point of Namche Bazaar, as it will be the entry point of Sagarmatha National Conservation Area to register our permit for further climb.

 Then, we move to Namche Bazaar (3446m), an official and trade headquarters for the entire Khumbu region.
 This little town is well-equipped with banks, ATMs, bars, hospitals, shops, bakeries, etc. spending two nights will help us to acclimatize and can explore all around the town, villages along with the first view of Mt.
-Everest along with surround Himalayas.
+Everest along with surrounding Himalayas.

 This extra night which we spend in Namche is mainly to help our body acclimatize for the coming days, so instead of spending flocking around the town, we move higher to the surrounding hills and descend back to Namche.